Happy-Creater/SEO-Diagnostic-Warnings-Youtube/README.md

 ```
 **Step test on local** :

-1- Run the image (Use command Docker login of Deploy).
+1- Run the image (Use command Docker login and Deploy).

 2- Run Angular project.